Non-local Potts model on random lattice and chromatic number of a plane: Introduction

 The most peculiar feature of all these models is a subtle interplay between a structure of the space $S$ the degrees of freedom belong to, and geometry and topology of the bulk, encoded in $M$ and the interaction kernel $J_{ik}$.
 In particular, if the model in question undergoes phase transition at some value of the inverse temperature $\beta$, the typical correlation length in the vicinity of this point can be much larger than the scale of the microscopic structure of the lattice.
 As a result, large distance correlators become insensitive to this structure and can correspond to some continuous theory in this limit, which shares with the original model only some global parameters like dimension or topology.
 However if one is far from the phase transition point, the lattice microstructure is manifest.
 For example, in the ground state of the standard nearest neighbor antiferromagnetic Ising model the typical correlation length equals to just one lattice link and the concrete pattern of the spins in this lowest state depends on the geometry of the lattice (hypercubic, honeycomb etc).

-There is another well known way to get rid of the dependence on the lattice microstructure - to define the model on a random lattice.
-This is the framework we work within in the present paper.
-The clear disadvantage of this method is an absence of a fixed geometry.
-Therefore the only geometric invariant can be given by the coupling pattern.
+Instead, we consider random lattice in this paper, which is another well known way to get rid of the dependence on the lattice microstructure, besides considering the model in the continuum \cite{article-E}.
+The price to pay is an absence of a fixed geometry.
+Therefore the only geometric invariants can be encoded in the coupling pattern.
 We consider two-dimensional case with the interaction kernel, describing interaction of the given spin with all spins, whose distance from it is larger than $R-\delta/2$ but smaller that $R+\delta/2$:

 We will assume that $\delta \ll R$, so the interaction region can be thought of as a ring.